Sign in →

 Clinical Information

-In clinical trials, 6% to 12.4% of patients using ustekinumab for psoriasis or psoriatic arthritis developed antibodies-to-ustekinumab (ATU) over time.
-For IBD, between 2.9% and 4.6% of patients developed ATU when treated with ustekinumab for 1 year.(1) Therefore, it is important to monitor trough concentrations of serum UTK to correlate drug levels with loss of response to therapy.
-ATU may increase drug clearance in treated patients or neutralize the drug effect, thereby potentially contributing to the loss of response.
+In clinical trials, 6% to 12.4% of patients using ustekinumab for psoriasis or psoriatic arthritis developed low-titer antibodies to ustekinumab (ATU).(1) For IBD, between 2.9% and 4.6% of patients developed ATU when treated with ustekinumab for 1 year.(1) In clinical practice, persistent ATU are observed in less than 2% of tested patients.
+Ustekinumab is associated with lower immunogenicity than anti-tissue necrosis factor inhibitors.(2) ATU may increase drug clearance in treated patients or neutralize the drug effect, thereby potentially contributing to the loss of response.
 ATU could also cause adverse events, such as serum sickness and hypersensitivity reactions.

 Reference Values